As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

-The entire history of Derek Hale.
-All of it- most of the main cast have had bad things happen to them, but from the age of 16 onwards his life has been nothing but one tragic event after another.
+- The entire history of Derek Hale.
+All of it- most of the main characters have had bad things happen to them, but from the age of 16 onwards his life has been nothing but one tragic event after another.
 Meet a gorgeous girl at 16 who you fall head of heels for?
 Yeah, she's your teacher and you have to keep it secret, but you love her, and she seems to love you too.
 Only she's really a hunter using you to kill your entire family!
 Great home life?
 Happy, loving family of werewolves?
 Killed in a fire that you were (at least indirectly) the cause of!
 So you spend the next few years wallowing in misery and guilt, but it's okay, you still have your older sister... nope, she gets murdered.
 By your psychotic, supposedly comatose uncle, no less.
 And that's before the series even starts, for crying out loud...

-In 3x08, we learn why Derek's eyes are blue.
+- In 3x08, we learn why Derek's eyes are blue.
 It's because he had to Mercy Kill his first love after the werewolf bite didn't take.
 Made worse by the fact that he helped set up the werewolf attack that was supposed to turn her, and that she knew Derek was some type of supernatural creature anyway, so it could have worked out.

-How Jackson's parents realized the text Stiles sent from his phone wasn't from their son - Jackson hasn't been able to say 'I love you' to them since he found out he was adopted.
+- How Jackson's parents realized the text Stiles sent from his phone wasn't from their son - Jackson hasn't been able to say 'I love you' to them since he found out he was adopted.

 Sheriff Stilinski: Jackson doesn't say 'I love you?'

-In the latest episode, we have Stiles and his dad, the latter of whom reveals that he was fired because Stiles has stolen police property and gotten a restraining order placed against him, which didn't reflect well on the Sheriff or the county.
+- Stiles and his dad, the latter of whom reveals that he was fired because Stiles has stolen police property and gotten a restraining order placed against him, which didn't reflect well on the Sheriff or the county.
 The fact that Stiles looks ready to either break down sobbing or give his dad a hug during the conversation doesn't help at all.

-Scott's fears have more layers if you look at them.
+- Scott's fears have more layers if you look at them.
 Depending on when you think it starts, part of it could be the part where Stiles walks away for seemingly no reason.
 Not to mention, Allison is Scott's anchor as a werewolf.
 Losing her could mean losing control.

-Could be a case of Fridge Brilliance, back in Lunatic when he and Allison broke up, he could remember how dangerous and out of control he became when he actually lost her and that's why the fear is so much more real than before.
+- Could be a case of Fridge Brilliance, back in Lunatic when he and Allison broke up, he could remember how dangerous and out of control he became when he actually lost her and that's why the fear is so much more real than before.

-The episode in season 2 where Allison's mother is going to die because Derek had to scratch her away from killing Scott at some underground party.
+- When Allison's mother is going to die because Derek had to scratch her away from killing Scott at some underground party.
 She knows she's going to turn into a werewolf and she chooses to die by her own terms, with her husband helping her.
 The scene is so moving, especially after he'd agree to help her with her suicide note.
 You can clearly see that even though they're kind of manipulative and evil, they do care for each other.
 Also, tops to Allison's reaction when she finds out.

 "I'll tell them that you suffered from depression.
 Even though, in the last twenty years, I've never once seen you depressed..."